 1. What does Osetra caviar taste like?

 Osetra caviar has a rich, nutty, and slightly briny flavor with buttery notes.
-Many describe it as smooth and complex without being overly fishy.
+Many describe it as smooth and complex without being overly briny (sea toned).
+Try our Haute D'Or Osetra to experience it firsthand.

 2. Why is Osetra caviar so expensive?

-Osetra sturgeon take many years to mature and produce roe.
+Osetra sturgeon take 10+ years to mature and produce roe.
 Limited supply, careful harvesting, and high demand all contribute to its premium price.

 3. What color is Osetra caviar?

 It ranges from dark brown and amber to lighter golden tones.
-Lighter, golden eggs are often rarer and more valuable.
+Lighter, golden eggs are often rarer and more valuable — often seen in our Haute D'Or.

 4. Why do chefs love Osetra caviar?